Octal450/MD-11/README.md

 - MD-11F (GE and PW)

 ## Frequently Asked Questions
-For answers on frequently asked questions, refer to our [FAQ page](https://github.com/it0uchpods/IDG-MD-11/blob/master/FAQ.md).
+For answers on frequently asked questions, refer to our [FAQ page](https://github.com/Octal450/IDG-MD-11/blob/master/FAQ.md).

+## Unapproved Distributors
+If you get this aircraft from **anywhere but** [Octal450's repo](https://github.com/Octal450/IDG-MD-11.git) you are not getting the aircraft from IDG, but from a 3rd party distributor. **This is strongly discouraged and you will not receive any support from IDG!**